|Nutrition Facts (per serving)|

-- 1 large onion, very finely chopped
+- 1 large onion (very finely chopped)

-- 1 large tomato, very finely chopped
+- 1 large tomato (very finely chopped)

-- 2 green chilies, very finely chopped (optional)
+- 2 green chilies (very finely chopped, optional)

-- 7 to 8 cloves of garlic, very finely chopped
+- 7 to 8 cloves of garlic (very finely chopped)

-- 1/4 cup coriander, chopped
+- 1/4 cup coriander (chopped)

-- Salt to taste
+- Salt (to taste)

 - 1/2 lime

-- 1 tsp cumin seeds
+- 1 teaspoon cumin seeds

-- 1 cup unsweetened fresh, thick yogurt, whisked till smooth
+- 1 cup unsweetened fresh, thick yogurt (whisked till smooth)

-- Roast the eggplant on an open fire over a medium flame until all the skin is burnt and the eggplant looks soft.
+Roast the eggplant on an open fire over a medium flame until all the skin is burnt and the eggplant looks soft.

-- Peel off the burnt skin and remove the stem.
+Peel off the burnt skin and remove the stem.

-- In a mixing bowl., mash the eggplant roughly.
+In a mixing bowl, mash the eggplant roughly.

-- Add a squeeze of lime juice and mix well.
+Add a squeeze of lime juice and mix well.

-- Heat a flat pan or griddle on medium heat and add the cumin seeds.
+Heat a flat pan or griddle on medium heat and add the cumin seeds.
 Roast, stirring often to prevent burning.
 Roast till the seeds are just slightly darker and aromatic.
 When done, remove from heat and grind in a clean, dry coffee grinder.